moonclerk/developer/liquid/variables.md

 - `plan.payer_manage_url` - The link for the payer to manage their plan
 - `plan.name` - Payer name
 - `plan.email` - Payer email
-- `plan.payment_source.type` - Method of payment used, i.e. Credit/Debit Card or Bank Account
+- `plan.payment_method.type` - Method of payment used, i.e. Credit/Debit Card or Bank Account
-- `plan.payment_source.last4` - Last four digits of the card or bank account
+- `plan.payment_method.last4` - Last four digits of the card or bank account
-- `plan.payment_source.brand` - Card Type, i.e. Visa, MasterCard, etc.
-- `plan.payment_source.bank_name` - Bank Name, i.e. Chase, Wells Fargo, etc.
+- `plan.payment_method.brand` - Card Type, i.e. Visa, MasterCard, etc. or Bank Name, i.e. Chase, Wells Fargo, etc.
-- `plan.payment_source.expiration` - The month and year the active card expires
+- `plan.payment_method.expiration` - The month and year the active card expires
 - `plan.discount.coupon` - A description of the currently applied coupon, i.e. "10off ($10.00 off once)".
 This will only exist if there is an active discount.
 Otherwise it will be empty.
 - `plan.discount.expiration` - The date the active discount expires for this plan.
 This will only exist if there is an active discount.
 Otherwise it will be empty.
 - `plan.status` - The status of the plan (Active, Not Started, Canceled, etc.)